pankajcloudthat/alchemy-imb/Lab/M02 Lab - Explore Azure Synapse Analytics.md

 12. If it is not already visible, show the **Properties** page by selecting the **Properties** button (which looks similar to **&#128463;.**) on the right end of the toolbar.
 Then in the **Properties** pane, change the notebook name to **Explore products** and use the **Publish** button on the toolbar to save it.

 13. Close the notebook pane and stop the Spark session when prompted.
 Then view the **Develop** page to verify that the notebook has been saved.

-## Use a dedicated SQL pool to query a data warehouse

-So far you've seen some techniques for exploring and processing file-based data in a data lake.
-In many cases, an enterprise analytics solution uses a data lake to store and prepare unstructured data that can then be loaded into a relational data warehouse to support business intelligence (BI) workloads.
-In Azure Synapse Analytics, these data warehouses can be implemented in a dedicated SQL pool.

-1. In Synapse Studio, on the **Manage** page, in the **SQL pools** section, select the **SQLPool01** dedicated SQL pool row and then use its **&#9655;** icon to resume it.
-2. Wait for the SQL pool to start.
-This can take a few minutes.
-Use the **&#8635; Refresh** button to check its status periodically.
-The status will show as **Online** when it is ready.
-3. When the SQL pool has started, select the **Data** page; and on the **Workspace** tab, expand **SQL databases** and verify that **SQLPool01** is listed (use **&#8635;** icon at the top-left of the page to refresh the view if necessary).
-4. Expand the **SQLPool01** database and its **Tables** folder,  and then in the **...** menu for the **FactInternetSales** table, point to **New SQL script**, and select **Select TOP 100 rows**.
-5. Review the results of the query, which show the first 100 sales transactions in the table.
-This data was loaded into the database by the setup script, and is permanently stored in the database associated with the dedicated SQL pool.
-6. Replace the SQL query with the following code:

-    ```sql
-    SELECT d.CalendarYear, d.MonthNumberOfYear, d.EnglishMonthName,
-           p.EnglishProductName AS Product, SUM(o.OrderQuantity) AS UnitsSold
-    FROM dbo.FactInternetSales AS o
-    JOIN dbo.DimDate AS d ON o.OrderDateKey = d.DateKey
-    JOIN dbo.DimProduct AS p ON o.ProductKey = p.ProductKey
-    GROUP BY d.CalendarYear, d.MonthNumberOfYear, d.EnglishMonthName, p.EnglishProductName
-    ORDER BY d.MonthNumberOfYear
-    ```

-7. Use the **&#9655; Run** button to run the modified query, which returns the quantity of each product sold by year and month.
-8. If it is not already visible, show the **Properties** page by selecting the **Properties** button (which looks similar to **&#128463;.**) on the right end of the toolbar.
-Then in the **Properties** pane, change the query name to **Aggregate product sales** and use the **Publish** button on the toolbar to save it.

-9. Close the query pane, and then view the **Develop** page to verify that the SQL script has been saved.

-10. On the **Manage** page, select the **SQLPool01** dedicated SQL pool row and use its **||** icon to pause it.